tyrell/movievibes/README.md

 ## � Quick Start with Docker (Recommended)

-The easiest way to run Movie Vibes is using Docker:
+The easiest way to run Movie Vibes is using Docker. **Both frontend and backend are built and served from a single container:**

 ```bash
 # 1. Set your OMDb API key